-5. Stewards' offices
+4. Stewards' offices

-Stewards' offices have been set up at both training centers and serve as bases for stable personnel and racehorses, and there are several stewards on duty there around the clock.
+Stewards' offices have been set up at both training centers there are several stewards on duty there around the clock.
 The stewards are in constant communication with stable personnel and patrol the training centers' premises as needed in an effort to ensure the safety of horses and personnel.